WanderlandTravelers/wanderlandtravelers.com/_posts/2019-08-14-we-downsized-into-a-travel-trailer.md

 author: maggie
 date: '2019-08-14 14:16:11'
 category:
-- Our Trailer
-- Extra Details
+- Isn't That Special
 img: Trailer1.jpg
 ---

-First off, let me apologize for the long absence here on our blog!
-We bought a 'new' travel trailer in early May and things have been a bit crazy ever since.
+It can be so difficult to know what exactly you're looking for in an RV if you've never gone RVing before!
+We've spent the last three years traveling in our 33' Class A motorhome and while it has treated us well, we've learned a lot about our travel style and the ideal rig for us.

-We went with a Northwood Nash 19B travel trailer (downsizing from a 33' Class A motorhome) and specifically chose it for several reasons:
+We were ready to downsize and we went with a Northwood Nash 19B travel trailer.
+We specifically chose it for several reasons:

 * Length: It's 21' long including the tongue so we will have no issue fitting into almost any campsite or campground
 * Storage: We've got lots of cabinet space, a good sized closet, kitchen storage, and a large bunk over the bed where most of our clothing is.
 We've also got the entire space under our bed as storage.